-Coronavirus Daily Update: COVID-19 cases explained in four charts
+Coronavirus daily update: COVID-19 cases explained in four charts

 Vaccine development is a long, complex process.
 Unlike drugs that are given to people with a diseased, vaccines are given to healthy people and also vulnerable sections such as children, pregnant women and the elderly.
 So rigorous tests are compulsory.
 History says that the fastest time it took to develop a vaccine is five years, but it usually takes double or sometimes triple that time.

-Of the 448 deaths, Maharashtra reported the most 85 or 19 percent deaths, followed by Delhi (71), West Bengal (56), Uttar Pradesh (25) and Kerala (22).
-These top five states accounted for 58 percent of all the new deaths reported.
+Of the 550 deaths, Maharashtra reported the most 125 or 23 percent deaths, followed by Delhi (85), West Bengal (49), Punjab (31) and Kerala (29).
+These top five states account for 58 percent of all the new deaths reported across the country.

-About seven states and union territories like Andaman and Nicobar, Arunachal Pradesh, Dadra and Nagar Haveli/Daman and Diu, Mizoram, Nagaland and Tripura did not report any deaths today.
+About eight states and union territories like Andaman and Nicobar, Arunachal Pradesh, Dadra and Nagar Haveli/Daman and Diu, Meghalaya, Mizoram, Nagaland and Tripura did not report any deaths today.